 This is that moment.
 Depending on where you look, you can now find wild mustards and radishes — from a cook’s perspective there is no real difference — anywhere from full leafing out to full flower to just setting out flower buds.
 And if these flower buds look surprisingly like the rapini or broccoli rabe you buy in the store, that’s because they are the exact same thing.

-I can’t remember exactly when I first had broccoli rabe, which I often see spelled broccoli raab for some reason.
+I can’t remember exactly when I first had rapini, or broccoli rabe, which I often see spelled broccoli raab for some reason.
 I am sure it was back in New Jersey sometime in the 1980s.
 It looks like spindly broccoli florets, but it isn’t.
 All are brassicas, yes, but over the centuries seedsmen have bred all the pungency out of broccoli.
 Rapini, on the other hand, retains that mustardy punch.
 I dig that punch.
 A lot.

 You want to pick the buds of wild rapini before they’ve opened, although it’s OK if a few are turning yellow or white or purple.
 This one on the right is a wild radish; note the purple flower.